joerivanveen/each-domain-a-page/readme.txt

 Alternatively, you can check the 'canonicals' option of each-domain-a-page.
 It will attempt to return the domain for the landing page / post everywhere within Wordpress.
 This has the added benefit that users will be sent to that domain when they click on the link for your landing page.

 I have tested the 'canonicals' functionality on several installations and it works consistently there.
 Please let me know if this does not work in your installation.

+= Locales? =

+If you need (some of the) landing pages to use a different locale, you can specify that in the settings.
+This will (re)load all translation files that are available in that locale.
+If you use this it is best to have the default locale of your installation set to ‘English (United States)’ to avoid reloading all the files.

+For instance my wordpresscoder.nl site is in Dutch, while the rest of my site is in English (United States).
+I have added one row to the ‘locales’ textarea: wordpresscoder-nl = nl_NL.
+Leave this textarea empty if you don’t need it, it will not affect your installation at all then.

 = htaccess =